Key Takeaways

 While we often hear about abuse in the context of romantic partnerships, it can occur within friendships too.
 Left unaddressed, an abusive friendship can take a toll on your mental health.
 Whether you’ve already ended the friendship or you need help setting healthy boundaries, talking to a therapist can help you navigate this process.

 And thanks to Rula, connecting with an in-network provider you can meet with from the comfort of home is now easier than ever.
-With our therapist-matching program, you can choose a provider and make your first appointment as early as this week, all on one convenient platform.
+With our therapist-matching program, you can choose a provider and make your first appointment as soon as tomorrow, all on one convenient platform.

 However, if you’re facing immediate safety concerns, contact the National Domestic Abuse Hotline Website, or call 800-799-SAFE (7233) for confidential assistance.